NextGeoss/nextgeoss-scripts/README.md

 # nextgeoss-scripts
-Scripts used for automating operations on NextGeoss (creating topics, datasets, etc)
+Scripts used for automating operations on NextGeoss (creating datasets, etc)